yaohongkok/mwt-arch-example/README.md

 # mwt-arch-example
 Model-Workflow-Test (MWT) is a code architecture for GUI Integration test.
 This repo shows a demo of how MWT works.

+We will be testing against an open Grafana dashboard.

 ## Setup

 1. `cd mwt-arch`